py-img-gen/diffusers-ncsn/docs/source/api/unet/unet-2d-ncsn.md

 # UNet2DModel for NCSN

-`UNet2DModelForNCSN` is a 2D U-Net model suitable for Noise Conditional Score Networks (NCSN) proposed by by Yang Song and Stefano Ermon in the paper [Generative Modeling by Estimating Gradients of the Data Distribution](https://arxiv.org/abs/1907.05600).
-The model inherits from the diffuser's `UNet2DModel` and is designed to be used with the `AnnealedLangevinDynamicsScheduler` scheduler.
+{py:class}`~ncsn.unet.UNet2DModelForNCSN` is a 2D U-Net model suitable for Noise Conditional Score Networks (NCSN) proposed by by Yang Song and Stefano Ermon in the paper [Generative Modeling by Estimating Gradients of the Data Distribution](https://arxiv.org/abs/1907.05600).
+The model inherits from the diffuser's {py:class}`~diffusers.UNet2DModel` and is designed to be used with the {py:class}`~ncsn.scheduler.AnnealedLangevinDynamicsScheduler` scheduler.

 The abstract of the paper is the following: